liamw9534/mopidy-btmanager/README.rst

 The ``autoconnect`` setting tells the extension to automatically connect paired devices as soon as they are discovered.
 This can be useful if you have already paired a device and don't wish to use the HTTP API to connect it each time you start Mopidy.

+The ``attach_audio_sink`` option allows the extension to attempt to dynamically attach an audio sink into the GStreamer audio output subsystem, where supported.

 Bluetooth Audio